-On applying to become a member of AIA, you agree to be bound by the AIA Constitutional Documents, and observe all the provisions of the Memorandum and Articles of Association, Bye-Laws, Rules and Regulations of the AIA for the time being in force.
-The Constitional Documents can be downloaded from the Related Documents panel on the right of this page and you should ensure that you have the most recent edition.
+On applying to become a member of AIA, you agree to be bound by the AIA Constitution, and observe all the provisions of the Memorandum and Articles of Association, Bye-Laws, Rules and Regulations of the AIA for the time being in force.
+The Constitution can be downloaded from the Related Documents panel and you should ensure that you have read the most recent edition.

 CODE OF ETHICS

 AIA has adopted the International Federation of Accountants (IFAC) Code of Ethics for Professional Accountants, and in agreement with IFAC, as an AIA member you are bound by the Constitution to observe this Code.
-The Code is updated on an annual basis and you should ensure that you have read the most recent version, it can also be downloaded from the Related Documents panel.
+The Code is incorporated in the AIA Constitution.

 MEMBERS IN PRACTICE GUIDE